Heart Murmurs in Dogs

 Normal hearts beat with a quiet flow of blood.
 A heart murmur occurs when blood flowing through the heart causes a sound that can be heard through a stethoscope and sometimes even felt by touch.
 The best way to describe this is like a wide, slow-moving river and suddenly a large obstruction such as a boulder rolls or falls into the river, causing the water to become turbulent as it flows around the stone, creating noise and sound.
 Keep reading to learn more about causes and what to do if your dog has been diagnosed with a heart murmur.

+A heart murmur does not always mean your pet is ill, but it can be a red flag that there is something wrong with your pet’s heart.
+It is not a disease in itself, rather, it could be an important symptom of an underlying issue affecting the heart.
 Heart murmurs can be pathologic meaning the murmur is due to heart lesions that develop from the progression of heart disease and age.
 Heart murmurs can also be functional or physiologic and occur in young, growing dogs.

 How are heart murmurs diagnosed in dogs?

 A heart murmur is a clinical sign that can be present at birth (congenital) or may develop (acquired).
 Murmurs may be noticed during a routine physical exam in a dog that has no signs or symptoms of disease.

 Sick dogs that have a heart murmur often need further diagnostic tests to determine if the murmur is associated with the illness.
 Dogs with symptoms of possible heart disease such as difficulty breathing, weakness, exercise intolerance, along with a heart murmur need further evaluation, including blood tests, x-rays, and echocardiogram (ultrasound of the heart).